exploratory-io/book/import/mailchimp.md

   * Template Folders - Get all folders used to organize templates.
 * Date Range - Select a type of date filtering.
 If you choose 'After This Date', you can indicate explicit date like '2015-11-03' in 'Value for Date Range'.
 If you choose 'Last N ~', you can indicate a positive integer in 'Value for Date Range' and data is filtered by the number with the time unit in the option.
 * Value for Date Range - If this is empty, all data is imported.
 If 'Date Range' is 'After This Date', this should be explicit date like '2015-11-03'.
 If 'Date Range' is 'Last N ~', this should be a positive integer.

+## 4. Preview and Import

+Click Preview button to see the data back from MailChimp.
+If it looks ok, then you can click 'Import' to import the data into Exploratory.